Mezzky/react-learn/README.md

 # Learning ReactJS

-This r epository is about my Journey while Learning ReactJS for Frontend Development.
+This repository is about my Journey while Learning ReactJS for Frontend Development.